MICR Courses

 Exposure to common experimental approaches through examination of primary literature and facilitated discussions on application of those approaches to advance scientific inquiry.
 Requirements: microbiology graduate standing.

-Infection and replication strategies of bacteria with an emphasis on human disease; discussion focuses on experimental approaches used to study mechanisms of disease.
+Infection and replication strategies of diverse bacteria with an emphasis on human disease and interactions with the host and environment.

 MICR:6265 Introduction to Grant Writing 2 s.h.